Sparrowium/Documentation/Computer Networking/Computer Networking.md

 - Router in Network Diagram.![[Pasted image 20250320200313.png]]
 - In addition to a Layer 2 address brunt into it by the manufacturer, each NIC or network interface also has a Layer 3 address assigned to it by the network administrator.

-- A Layer 3 device has 2 portions a network number and a host number.
+- A Layer 3 device has 2 portions: a network number and a host number.

 - Network administrators assign Layer 3 addresses, specifically the network number, to all devices in a network to introduce order.
 Layer 3 addresses provide a way of grouping network devices, for ex Layer 3 addresses could be assigned to group network devices by building, by floor, or by functional group.